 The Practical Nursing Program prepares students for licensure as licensed practical nurses.
-Upon graduation students are prepared to work as level entry members of a multidisciplinary team providing care to clients in a variety of health care settings.
+Upon graduation students are prepared to work as entry level members of a multidisciplinary team providing care to clients in a variety of health care settings.
+The Practical Nursing Program has full approval status from the New Hampshire Board of Nursing.
+Graduates are eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX - PN).

-The Practical Nursing Program promotes a self-directed approach to learning throughout the student's seminar, laboratory, and clinical experiences.
-Students participate actively in their learning process through involvement in regularly scheduled seminars, laboratory and clinical work, and ongoing self evaluation.
-Students are regularly involved in group work that helps them develop the collaborative skills necessary for today's nursing practice, as well as providing them with a greater sense of community.
-Students and faculty meet during scheduled seminars to discuss theoretical concepts related to particular areas of study.
+The Practical Nursing Program promotes a self-directed approach to learning throughout the students' class, laboratory, and clinical experiences.
+Students participate actively in their learning process through involvement in regularly scheduled class, laboratory, and clinical learning experiences, and ongoing self-evaluation.
+Learning activities engage students in group work that helps them develop the collaborative skills necessary for today's nursing practice, as well as providing them with a greater sense of community.
+Students and faculty meet during scheduled classes to discuss theoretical concepts related to particular areas of study.
 Students then have the opportunity to apply their theoretical knowledge to skills and other related nursing care in the laboratory and clinical settings.
-Students regularly utilize faculty as resources, and mentors to assist them in their learning process.
+Students regularly use faculty as resources and mentors to assist them in their learning process.
+To ensure safety and well-being of other, the expectation is that students will demonstrate honesty. maturity, emotional stability, and ethical behavior, and adhere to the LPN Code of Ethics while fully engaging in learning activities.

-The curriculum is based on Self-Care Theories of Nursing and includes a general education component.
-Nursing courses are taken sequentially and include a clinical/lab component.
-Students must earn a minimum grade of B- (80%) in all nursing courses.
-Nursing courses that do not meet this requirement must be repeated.
+The curriculum is based on a self-care theoretical framework and includes a general education component.
+Nursing courses are taken sequentially and include a clinical/laboratory component.
+Student must earn a minimum grade of B- (80%) in all nursing courses.
+Students who do not meet this requirement must repeat the nursing course before progressing further in the program.

-Clinical learning experiences may be scheduled during the day and/or evenings.
-Prior to all clinical affiliations, students must provide evidence of current AHA/ARC CPR training healthcare provider level (Only AHA or ARC courses with skillcheck by qualified instructor are accepted for recertification.
-Initial CPR must be a full 6 hour course with skillcheck.), medical health insurance, and proof of certain immunization status.
-Specific information on these will be further discussed in the informational session.
+Clinical learning experiences may be scheduled during the day or evening.
+Prior to all clinical affiliations, students must provide evidence of current AHA/ARC CPR training healthcare provider level (Only AHA or ARC courses with skill check by qualified instructor are accepted for recertification.
+Initial CPR must be a full 6 hour course with skill check.), medical health insurance, and proof of certain immunization status.
+Specific information on specific health requirements will be provided to individuals upon admission to the Practical Nursing Program.